-- Track number of MAC meetings conducted during Year 16. - Prepare annual report on Qualifying Local Program activities at end of Year 16.
+- Track number of MAC meetings conducted during Year 17. - Prepare annual report on Qualifying Local Program activities at end of Year 17.

-- SMC tracked the number of Municipal Advisory Committee (MAC) meetings conducted during Year 16: According to records, there were 4 MAC meetings conducted during this reporting period.
-4/8/18, 6/6/18, 9/5/18, and 12/5/18. - The stormwater management activities that SMC performed as a QLP during Year 16 are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 16 are described in Part E4 of the Annual Report template.
+- SMC tracked the number of Municipal Advisory Committee (MAC) meetings: According to records, there were (2) MAC meetings conducted during this reporting period.
+4/4/19, and 12/11/19 - The stormwater management activities that SMC performed as a QLP are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s - The stormwater management activities that SMC plans to perform as a QLP during Year 18 are described in Part E4 of the Annual Report template. - SMC conducted a survey in November 2019 of Lake County's 67 Municipality and Township MS4 program permit metrics and QLP topics.
+The survey received (35) responses.